Schedule Kubernetes Pods with Slurm

 - Changes to annotations after a Pod is scheduled do not affect the job.

 - Slurm's Scheduler is not aware of Kubernetes factors such as taints or required affinities.
-If there is a conflict between Slurm's Scheduler and a taint, for example, a Pod may become stuck after being bound.
+If there is a conflict between Slurm's Scheduler and a taint, for example, a Pod may become stuck after being bound with kubelet rejecting it.
+Errors will be visible when describing the pod.

 - The Slurm job will default to using the root user (uid=0, gid=0) when scheduling a job.
 If a user-id is specified without a corresponding group-id, the group-id will set to the user-id.